 Francine Fialkoff is a Strategic Advisor to EveryLibrary on issues and intersections between the publishing, author, and agent community and the role that stable, well funded libraries play in life long literacy and the marketplace for published works.
 Ms. Fialkoff was most recently Editor-In-Chief at Library Journal where she oversaw the creation and development of key projects including the Movers & Shakers awards, the Best Small Library in America Award, and the new LibraryAware Award that shine a light on the work of librarians and libraries.
 She is currently a consultant to the library community ([email protected]) and project manager on Movers & Shakers and the LJ Design Institute.

 Sara Kelly Johns is a Strategic Initiatives Advisor on School Librarians and Libraries helping EveryLibrary scope out ballot-level solutions for funding programs and positions.
 A longtime school library activist and consultant on school library programs, she has written and presented nationally and statewide on school librarians and advocacy.
 Ms. Johns is a Past President of NYLA, the American Association of School Librarians and the School Library Section of NYLA.
 She was an online instructor for Mansfield University’s School Library and Information Technologies and an adjunct professor for bibliographic instruction/information literacy for Plattsburgh (NY) State University Feinberg Library.
 Johns has been a trustee on the Plattsburgh Public Library Board of Trustees as well as member and president of the Saranac Lake Free Library Board of Trustees.
-She is a recent past member of the New York State Regents Advisory Council on Libraries and is a current member of the ALA’s Executive Board, Council and Conference Committee.
+She is a recent past member of the New York State Regents Advisory Council on Libraries, and a recent member and chair of the ALA Literacy Committee.
+Sara recently finished a three-year term as a member of the ALA’s Executive Board, Counci,l and Conference Committee and was re-elected to ALA Council.
 She tweets at @skjohns

 JP Porcaro is a Senior Advisor to EveryLibrary, helping develop our core philosophy of “Make It Happen for libraries at the ballot box”.
-Mr. Porcaro is Head of Acquisitions and Technological Discovery at New Jersey City University, founder of the influential gaming blog 8-Bit Library, a key convener of the Library Think Tank, and sits on the Board of the New Jersey Library Association.
+Mr. Porcaro is Head of Acquisitions and Technological Discovery at New Jersey City University, founder of the influential gaming blog 8-Bit Library, a key convener of the Library Think Tank, and is the ALA Counselor for the New Members Round Table.
 He is a frequent and sought after speaker, convener, and master of ceremonies.
 More on Mr. Pocaro’s work can be found on LinkedIn, Facebook, and Twitter.

 Nicole Powell is a branch supervisor for the Sacramento Public Library.
 Nicole has been involved with nonpartisan voter registration drives for 16 years.
 In 2004, Nicole served as the minority relations Outreach Team Leader for Rock the vote and Rap the Vote in Kansas City, Missouri.
 She worked with Project Vote, ACORN and local media outlets to bring hip hop events, political rap battles and special concerts to the area.
-Rap the Vote efforts and get-out-the-vote campaigns contributed to a significant increase of youth voter turnout from the all-black neighborhoods of eastside Kansas City, Missouri during the 2004 Presidential election.
 Nicole continued to serve as Kansas City Rock the Vote team Leader through 2008.
-Starting as a Deputy Registar in 1999, Nicole has been advocating for voter registration drives in libraries from Missouri to California.
-Nicole has been published in Ink magazine.
+Starting as a Deputy Registrar in 1999, Nicole has been advocating for voter registration drives in libraries from Missouri to California.

 John Shableski is a Strategic Advisor to EveryLibrary on the comic and graphic novel publishing industry.
 Mr. Shableski is a nationally recognized expert on the development of the graphic novel category in libraries and educational markets.
 He has served as a member of the Book Expo America Advisory board, was a judge for the 2008 Eisner Awards for Comic Con International, and serves as a consultant for the Will and Ann Eisner Family Foundation.
 He now works for iVerse Media as the Library Program Manager for Comics Plus: Library Edition.